BioMolecularPhysicsGroup-UNCC/MachineLearning/SPLOC/readme.txt

-Upon manuscript acceptance the core SPLOC code will be uploaded.
+Upon manuscript acceptance the core SPLOC code, sploc.m, will be uploaded.

+See READMEm for basic discription of the code functionality.